 Dr Doreen Bowdery

 Dr. Bowdery's research interests are focussed on the application of plant biogenic silica phytolith analysis to archaeological and other sites through time and from all continents.
 Her PhD research analysed sediments from the Australian sites of Puritjarra, the Strzelecki Dunefields and.the Nullabor Plain.
 This provided data on the past presence of economic plants to climate reconstruction in these areas through the last 20,000 years.
-Currently her analyses are focussed on the identification of the extinct palms from Rapa Nui by comparison with a small reference collection of extant Pan-Pacific palms.
+Recently her interest was focussed on the identification of Rapa Nui extinct palms.
 Changing palm habitat identification back through time has the potential to extend climate data at this remote weather station in the eastern Pacific Ocean.
 Currently, material under analysis has been excavated from archaeological sites in Cambodia, Vietnam and an island in the Louisiade Archipelago, PNG.

 Dr. Zazie Bowen

 Zazie’s interests are children and childhood, education, play and personhood.
 She has a particular interest in patterns of play and subjectivity as young people from Scheduled Tribe and Scheduled Caste communities negotiate educational, economic and social transformations in rural North India.
 Zazie is interested in the implications of different methodological approaches to research with young people and incorporates visual anthropology modalities into her work.
 Her doctoral thesis (2012) was an ethnographic and conceptual study of the peer play of elementary school aged children in Mayurbhanj District, Odisha.
 Her postdoctoral work (2012) explored the contours of educational desire in rural India.